Quantcast

 View All Result

-Are humans apes?
+Are humans really apes?

-Elena Motivans by Elena Motivans
+Elena MotivansbyElena Motivans

 Well, I’ll be a monkey’s uncle!
 Although it was shocking at first, we now accept that other apes share 99% of our genes.
-However, what even makes an ape, are humans apes too?
+However, what even makes an ape, and are humans apes too?
 To tell the story of whether or not humans are apes, we need to venture on a linguistic journey.
-The meaning of the word “ape” has changed over time and has been used to describe different things.
-The reason for this change over time is the amount of knowledge that we have of other primates.
-Additionally, scientists use the word differently than you or I would in everyday use.

 Historically, the word “ape” has been used to differentiate between humans and, well, other primates.
-After the word “monkey” was introduced into the English language, it was either used as a synonym to “ape” (according to a 1910 Encyclopaedia Britannica entry) or to specifically name primates without tails.
-Some monkeys even have the word “ape” in their name, such as the Barbary ape.
-In everyday usage, the two words are often used interchangeably.
+After the word “monkey” was introduced into the English language, it was either used as a synonym for “ape” (according to a 1910 Encyclopaedia Britannica entry) or to specifically name primates without tails.

 Barbary apes are actually not apes, but monkeys.
 Image credits: Pixabay.

-In the first half of the 20th century and before, primates were arranged in a grade from least advanced to humans.
+In the first half of the 20th century and before, primates were arranged in grade from least advanced to humans.
 Monkeys were considered less advanced than apes and were distinguished this way.
 In the 1940s, some scientists, such as Frederic Wood Jones, challenged this idea that complexity simply increased from lemurs to monkeys to apes to humans.
 He believed that primate relationships are complex and marked by parallel evolution.
 He, along with other researchers, started establishing the relationships between the different primates.

 The grade from “more primitive” to “advanced”.
 Image credits: Ernst Haeckel.

-The tree of life
+Apes and the tree of life

 When scientists started putting together the tree of life, humans and “apes” were completely separate groups.
 Chimpanzees, gorillas, orangutans, and gibbons were considered to be in one group, and humans in a separate group.